 Getting help and support

-This guide is designed to help navigate common issues you might face living in a high-rise building.
+This guide to help and support is designed to help navigate common issues you might face living in a high-rise building.

 It shows who to contact for problems outside the scope of the Building Safety Regulator (BSR) and those not covered by your building’s accountable persons.